mendiolamj/cg-cloud-foundations-wiki/Kubernetes-Commands-to-run.md

 ### Status of your Cluster

 > To check the status of your Cluster use syntax - `minikube status`

+### Managing your Cluster at any given point in time

+> To pause Kubernetes without impacting deployed applications use syntax - `minikube pause`

+> To Unpause a paused instance use syntax - `minikube unpause`

+> To Halt the cluster use syntax - `minikube stop`

+> To Delete all of the minikube clusters use syantax `minikube delete --all`

 ### Understanding kubectl